Clojure-Bioinformatics-Format-Parsers/.github/profile/README.md

 Welcome to the **Clojure Bioinformatics Format Parsers** organization!

-**Currently, all code under this Org is vibe-coded slop.** But I am somewhat serious about the underlying intent.
+**Currently, all code under this Org is vibe-coded slop.** This includes this Readme, except this note.
+But I am somewhat serious about the underlying idea.

 ## About